MantasPauliukonis/survival-clicker2-proposal/README.md

 ## Attributes
 Number higher than 1, most likely to go to infinity.

+Attributes can be boosted with effects (from consumables or what have you), but can not be permanently increased with once exception: _See: Prestige system_

 ### Strength
 Defines how strong the character is.